PrinceNiyonshuti/itinerary-tracker/README.md

 - Adding data to array from another components
 - maintaining the state of the components when you add or delete new data
-- failed to build the project on Netlify
+- failed to build the project on Netlify due to some rendering and use effect issue [FixedNow]

 ## Findings